IVSoftware/synchronized-button/README.md

 ﻿## Synchronized inherited button

-Just to elaborate on the excellent comment by Ňɏssa Pøngjǣrdenlarp, form inheritance is more of a design-time behavior where the subclass inherits the layout properties you specify.
+Just to elaborate on the excellent comment by Ňɏssa Pøngjǣrdenlarp, form inheritance is more of a design-time behavior where the subclass inherits the _layout_ properties you specify.
 But at runtime, when you make a instance of `InheritedClass`, its instance of (for example) `buttonSetting` is distinct as well.

-So to "mirror" the color change behavior we do have to add a handler for when `buttonSetting.BackColor` changes and go through all of the forms in the app to synchronize the change.
+So to "mirror" the color change behavior, add a handler for when `buttonSetting.BackColor` changes and go through all of the forms in the app to synchronize the change.

 ```
 buttonSetting.BackColorChanged += (sender, e) =>